Mozilla Persona: History and motivations

-The privacy goal was motivated by the fact that the identity provider does not know which website the user is identifying on.
+The privacy goal was based upon the principle that the identity provider should not need to know which website the user is identifying on.
 It was first released in July 2011 and fully deployed by Mozilla on its own websites in January 2012.

 In March 2014, Mozilla indicated it was dropping full-time developers from Persona and moving the project to community ownership.
 Mozilla indicated, however, that it had no plans to decommission Persona and would maintain some level of involvement such as in maintenance and reviewing pull requests.

 Persona services are shut down since November 30, 2016.

 Principles and implementation

 Persona was inspired by the VerifiedEmailProtocol which is now known as the BrowserID protocol.
 It uses any user email address to identify its owner.
 This protocol involves the browser, an identity provider, and any compliant website.

 The browser, the provider and the website

 The browser stores a list of user verified email addresses (certificates issued by the identity providers), and demonstrates the user's ownership of the addresses to the website using cryptographic proof.

 The certificates must be renewed every 24 hours by logging into the identity provider (which will usually mean entering the email and a password in a Web form on the identity provider's site).
 Once done, they will be usable for authenticating to websites with the same browser for the rest of the day, without entering passwords again (single sign-on).

 The decentralization aspects of the protocol reside in the theoretical support of any identity provider service, while in practice it seems to rely mainly on Mozilla's servers currently (which may in turn delegate email address verification, see identity bridging below).
 However, even if the protocol heavily relies on a central identity provider, this central actor only knows when browsers renew certificates, and cannot in principle monitor where the certificates will be used.